wix-incubator/DetoxInstruments/README.md

 ## Installation

-The Detox Instruments application requires macOS 10.13 and higher.
+The Detox Instruments application requires macOS 10.14 (Mojave) and higher.
 The Profiler framework supports iOS 10 and higher.

 Detox Instruments is installed using Homebrew Cask, by running the following commands: